TadesseDev/wassup-news/README.md

 - [ ] Redis 7.0
 - [ ] Sidekiq gem
 - [ ] API key from [newsapi](https://newsapi.org/)
+> for the time being, the API key can only be used for 100 request per 20 hours and no more than 50 request in an hour.  use your  key wisely.
 ### Installation
 1. Clone the repository from GitHub: